 Constrained consumption and portfolio choice problems are typically difficult to solve.
 Therefore, it is conventional to resort to an examination of their corresponding duals.
-In the influential papers by \citet{karatzas1991martingale}, \citet{cvitanic1992convex}, and \citet {xu1992duality} the authors show that these primal and dual problems reconcile through a barrier cone which relates the choice of respectively a controlled allocation to assets to the market prices of risk.
-In fact, the dual problem induces a so-called fictitious economic environment, wherein the objective concerns minimization over the shadow prices of non-traded or partially traded uncertainty.
-Adequately minimizing the dual recovers the true market, couples via the cone the set of shadow prices to feasible and optimal decision rules, and ensures persistence of strong duality.\footnote{See Proposition 11.4 in \citet{karatzas1991martingale} or Proposition 12.1 in \citet{cvitanic1992convex}.} Despite that, the resultant shadow prices ordinarily outline backward-forward equations that do not permit analytical recovery of their solutions, making the call for approximation rampant.
+In the influential papers by \citet{karatzas1991martingale}, \citet{cvitanic1992convex}, and \citet {xu1992duality} the authors show that these primal and dual problems reconcile through a barrier cone which relates the choice of, respectively, a controlled allocation of assets to the market prices of risk.
+In fact, the dual problem induces a so-called fictitious economic environment, wherein the objective concerns minimisation over the shadow prices of non-traded or partially traded uncertainty.
+Adequately minimising the dual recovers the true market, couples the set of shadow prices via the cone to feasible and optimal decision rules, and ensures persistence of strong duality.\footnote{See Proposition 11.4 in \citet{karatzas1991martingale} or Proposition 12.1 in \citet{cvitanic1992convex}.} Despite that, the resultant shadow prices ordinarily outline backward-forward equations that do not permit analytical recovery of their solutions, making the call for approximation rampant.

 In view of the notion that the inexistence of closed-form solutions to the optimal trading rules and consumption behaviour stems entirely from the backward-forward equations identifying the shadow prices, we confine the set of attainable dual controls to a tractable parametric family: deterministically constant or affine in the uncertainty, to name a few.
-Under this stricture regarding the set to which the shadow prices ought to conform, we are able to derive definite expressions for the controls that minimize the dual.
+Under this stricture regarding the set to which the shadow prices ought to conform, we are able to derive definite expressions for the controls that minimise the dual.
 Thereon, the analytical dual value function prompts an upper bound on the true one, on account of strong duality.
 The magnitude of the bound's deviation from the optimal value depends on the quality of the approximation inherent in the restriction of the set of feasible dual controls.
 In parallel, the approximate sub-optimal shadow prices give rise via the barrier cone to continuous consumption streams and investment behaviour that do not by definition comply with the trading constraints in the baseline financial market.